Payment Aggregator vs Payment Gateway?

 Payment Aggregator vs Payment Gateway

-While your business needs both payment services to function properly, here are some of the subtle differences between payment aggregator and payment gateway.
+While your business needs both payment services, here are some of the subtle differences between payment aggregator and payment gateway.
 Check out the given table to get a clear understanding of the differences.

 Conclusion